NatHERS 2022 Starbands

 In 2022, the Nationwide House Energy Rating Scheme (NatHERS) climate files will be updated with more recent and more accurate weather data.
 As the energy performance of a home is dependent on the local weather conditions, the climate file update has the potential to impact NatHERS ratings inconsistently across Australia.

-The following tables from the analysis plot the average changes between the current and new (2022) star bands for capital cities across all states and territories.
+The following graphs from the analysis plot the average changes between the current and new (2022) starbands for capital cities across all states and territories.

 *The Australian Building Codes Board (ABCB) has used these new starbands and climate files to conduct analysis for the National Construction Code 2022 changes.